Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: High-order band inversion surfaces and topological characterization

-{\it High-order BISs and topological characterization}.--We consider the $d$D topological phases classified by integer invariants $Z$ in the Altland-Zirnbauer (AZ) symmetry classes, which are the winding numbers in odd dimensions and the Chern numbers in even dimensions~\cite{PRB78.195125,RMP88.035005,Kitaev2009}.
-The Hamiltonian is written in the form of the Clifford algebra~\cite{PRB88.125129,PRB88.075142},
+We start with the $d$D topological phases classified by integer invariants in the Altland-Zirnbauer (AZ) symmetry classes, which are winding numbers in odd dimensions and Chern numbers in even dimensions~\cite{PRB78.195125,Chiu2016,Kitaev2009}.
+The Hamiltonian is described in the form~\cite{PRB88.125129,PRB88.075142},